 Can you help your organisation make the leap from the social intranet to the digital workplace?
 The job of the digital workplace leader is to inspire and motivate, with the critical capabilities to align business goals with digital transformation and propose a value proposition that delivers engagement across the organisation.

 Where a manager is expected to plan, coordinate, and organise, a digital leader is disruptive, innovative, and demonstrates a clear vision for the future of the digital workplace.

 Do you focus on employee experience in the browser or beyond the browser?
-It’s a critical difference between managing expectations within the digital workplace and developing strategies that move beyond software and hardware to deliver wider opportunities for creativity and collaboration.
+It’s a critical difference between managing expectations within the workplace and developing a digital workplace strategy that move beyond software and hardware to deliver wider opportunities for creativity and collaboration.

 As a leader, you seek to unify offline and online experiences.
 You understand how to apply user experience across the whole of the digital workplace so it remains user-focused, not systems-focused.
 You apply metrics that deliver positive impacts on workforce productivity and agility and you keep a broader focus on HR, IT, and business tools and the wider user experience across locations, apps, and devices.

 Yet how do you demonstrate your digital leadership attributes across the organisation?
 According to digital workplace analysts, there are five critical principles that any digital workplace leader will display: